 Can I drink alcohol if I am taking ADHD medication?

-What should I do if I have both Attention Deficit Hyperactivity Disorder and Alcohol Use Disorder?
+What should I do if I have Attention Deficit Hyperactivity Disorder and Alcohol Use Disorder?

-What is the connection between ADHD and Alcohol Use Disorder?
+What is the connection between ADHD and excessive alcohol use?

 he relationship between ADHD and excessive alcohol use is not fully understood.
 Some research suggests that alcohol affects ADHD symptoms, while other studies indicate a higher prevalence of ADHD among individuals receiving alcoholism treatment.
 Individuals with ADHD may turn to alcohol as a form of self-medication.